vimeo/psalm/docs/annotating_code/type_syntax/utility_types.md

 /** @psalm-trace $bar */; // Bar
 ```

-If we had used an `array<class-string<Foo>, Foo>` instead of a `class-string-map<T as Foo, T>` in the above example, we would've gotten some false positive `InvalidReturnStatement` issues, caused by the lack of a type assertion inside the `isset`.
+If we had used an `array<class-string<Foo>, Foo>` instead of a `class-string-map<T of Foo, T>` in the above example, we would've gotten some false positive `InvalidReturnStatement` issues, caused by the lack of a type assertion inside the `isset`.
 On the other hand, when using `class-string-map`, Psalm assumes that the value obtained by using a key `class-string<T>` is always equal to `T`.

 Unbounded templates can also be used for unrelated classes: